Important Educational Disclaimer

 Tax situations can be complex.
 Consider consulting a qualified financial professional for personalized guidance.

-Earning above the Roth IRA income limits doesn’t mean you’re locked out.
-The backdoor Roth IRA strategy remains fully legal in 2025 and has become increasingly mainstream among high-income professionals and their advisors.
+Earning above the Roth IRA income limits doesn’t lock you out.
+The backdoor Roth IRA remains fully legal in 2026 – and the One Big Beautiful Bill Act, signed in July 2025, explicitly preserved it.
+The strategy has gone mainstream among high-income professionals and the advisors who serve them.

 How the Backdoor Roth Works

-The strategy exploits a key fact: while Roth contributions have income limits, Roth conversions have no income restrictions whatsoever.
-The process is straightforward:
+The strategy turns on a quiet asymmetry in the rules: Roth contributions have income limits, but Roth conversions have none at all.
+The process is three steps:

-Because your contribution was nondeductible (after-tax), and you convert quickly before significant investment gains, the conversion triggers little to no taxable income.
+Because the contribution was nondeductible (after-tax) and you convert before any meaningful investment gain, the conversion produces little or no taxable income.
 You’ve effectively made a Roth contribution despite being above the income limits.

 The Pro-Rata Rule Pitfall

-The backdoor Roth’s biggest trap is the pro-rata rule.
-This IRS regulation prevents you from selectively converting only after-tax dollars when you have mixed pre-tax and after-tax balances across ALL your Traditional, SEP, and SIMPLE IRAs.
+The biggest trap with the backdoor Roth is the pro-rata rule.
+This IRS regulation stops you from cherry-picking only your after-tax dollars for conversion when you have mixed pre-tax and after-tax balances across ALL your Traditional, SEP, and SIMPLE IRAs put together.

-The IRS treats all your IRAs as a single pot, then applies this formula:
+The IRS treats all of your IRAs as a single pot, then applies this formula:

 Taxable Percentage = Total Pre-Tax IRA Balance ÷ Total IRA Balance